ianlobo355-glitch/CTF_Competition_Solves/Securium_X/Flag_Hunter_2.0/Forensics/Blind_Spot/readme.md

 ![files](images/BSsyslog.png)

 The file which grabbed my attention was the Junk.docs.
 When I clicked on it, a message is displayed saying that the "Archived type is not supported".

 ![error](images/BSArchiveerror.png)

-I googled on how to open such files and found out that 7z tool can be used to open such files.
+I googled on how to open such files and found out that 7z tool can be used to extract and open such files.

 Without any hesitation, I fired up my terminal and typed the command:
 7z x challenge.zip